 Just make sure to set the canonical URL on these duplicate pages to the original landing page URL so you don’t get penalized for duplicate content.
 You can do this using the free YOAST plugin.
 If this doesn’t make sense just Google “canonical URL” to get more information on that.

-With my affiliate marketing strategy — which I map out in a blog content strategy template — I have tested different kinds of affiliate partners to see what resonates with my audience, as well as different promotional methods.
+With my affiliate marketing strategy — which I map out in a blog content strategy template — I have tested different kinds of affiliate partners to see what resonates with my audience, as well as different ways to promote my affiliate links.

 My email list is segmented, so I’ve been able to dive deeper to understand which segments of my list benefit from which affiliates.